-The simple answer here is that the computer will NOT POST without a CPU as far as DISPLAYING the POST screen is concerned, however, it may flash LEDs or make beeping sounds which is also considered a function of the POST.
+The simple answer is that the computer will NOT POST without a CPU regarding DISPLAYING the POST screen.
+However, it may flash LEDs or make beeping sounds, a POST function.

-The motherboard on your computer is a very important component.
-It is literally the nervous system of the computer since it interconnects all the components that need to communicate with the CPU, allowing the transfer of information and instructions between them.
+The motherboard on your computer is an essential component.
+It is the computer’s nervous system since it interconnects all the elements that need to communicate with the CPU, allowing the transfer of information and instructions between them.

-In order for it to be the literal network highway of your PC, it has to test if all the components connected are functional.
-This include the CPU, RAM, Graphics Processing Unit and even peripherals such as a Keyboard.
+For it to be the network highway of your PC, it has to test if all the connected components are functional.
+This includes the CPU, RAM, Graphics Processing Unit, and peripherals such as a Keyboard.
 That is the purpose of POST.

-Here we will look further into what POST is and also attempt to clarity the answer to the question: “Will motherboard post without CPU?”
+Here we will look further into what POST is in an attempt to clarify: “Will the motherboard POST without a CPU?”

 What is POST?

 The term is an acronym for Power-On-Self-Test.

 This test primarily aims to determine whether the computer’s components work as expected.
 This includes the core components such as the CPU, GPU, RAM, storage, and connectivity peripherals such as a keyboard.